Pak PM Sharif expresses desire for peaceful ties with India, Kashmir issue resolution | Law-Order

 India has repeatedly told Pakistan that it desires normal neighbourly relations with Islamabad in an environment free of terror, hostility, and violence.
 India has said the onus is on Pakistan to create an environment free of terror and hostility.

+It also asked the international community to take immediate cognisance of the Indian attempts at effecting “illegal demographic changes” in Kashmir.

+Jammu and Kashmir Chief Electoral Officer Hirdesh Kumar on Wednesday had announced that the union territory is likely to get around 25 lakh additional voters, including outsiders, after the special summary revision of electoral rolls being held for the first time after the abrogation of Article 370.

-The bilateral ties deteriorated further after India announced withdrawing the special powers of Jammu and Kashmir and bifurcation of the state into two union territories in August 2019.
+The bilateral ties between the two neighbours deteriorated further after India announced withdrawing the special powers of Jammu and Kashmir and bifurcation of the state into two union territories in August 2019.

 India has repeatedly told Pakistan that Jammu and Kashmir “was, is and shall forever” remain an integral part of the country.
 It also advised Pakistan to accept the reality and stop all anti-India propaganda.